LukasWoodtli/WebPage/pelican/content/modern_os.md

 Exokernel
 =========
-Allocating resources to library OS's: space (memory), time (CPU)
+Allocating resources to library OS's:
+- space (memory)
+- time (CPU)

 Library OS's can 'download' code into the kernel.
 A security management mechanism checks if it is allowed by th library OS.

 Memory (TLB)
 ------------
-TLB: Translation Lookaside Buffer
+TLB: Translation Lookaside Buffer.
 Software-TLB is snapshot for the TLB for switching the library OS's.